setsun/react-transition-components/README.md

 # React Transition Components

-An animation component library & higher-order component for generating easily configurable `<Transition>` components from `react-transition-group` without the boilerplate.
+An animation component library & higher-order component for generating easily configurable `<Transition>` components from `react-transition-group`.

-React Transition Components is roughly 1 kB gzipped, and has peer dependencies on `react` and `react-transition-group`.
+React Transition Components is roughly 2 kB gzipped, has peer dependencies on `react` and `react-transition-group`, and supports `webpack` tree-shaking by default: https://bundlephobia.com/result?p=react-transition-components@3.0.0-rc.6

-`npm i react-transition-group`
+`npm i react-transition-components`

 # Motivation
 The drive behind `react-transition-components` comes from being able to create common transition components for React easily using the tried and true `react-transition-group`.